-The Village de Charonne was included in the territory of Paris in 1860 and is now part of the 20th arrondissement.
-This little district has preserved its charming provincial village atmosphere with its main street, and its central square dominated by the 12th century parish church.
+The Village de Charonne is a former commune that joined the territory of Paris in 1860.
+It is now part of the 20th arrondissement.
+This little district has preserved its charming provincial village atmosphere with its main street and its 12th-century parish church.

 Guided Tour of the Village of Charonne

 To access it, exit the metro station Porte de Bagnolet (line 3) on the side of Boulevard Mortier and climb up the stairs to the right of rue Géo-Chavez.

 La Campagne à Paris

 In a maze of cobbled narrow streets (Irénée-Blanc, Georges-Perec, Paul-Strauss, Jules-Siegfried), La Campagne à Paris consists of brick or millstone pavilions.
 At the beginning of the 19th century, these cute little houses were those of the quarry workers of the rue des Montibœufs.